styfic/plutus-dex-enhancer/README.md

 Chrome browser

 ## Installation
+The recommended way is to download the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/plutusdex-enhancer/necjdfandaodcoeagkacmlapednbihgl/?hl=en).
-Follow the instructions in the wiki.
+If you prefer to install the extension manually please follow the instructions in the wiki.

 ## Use case
 **As a** PlutusDex user